-87.15.
+86.16.
 Clustered Static Cluster One Way

-This example demonstrates how to set up a cluster where cluster connections are one way, i.e. server A -> Server B -> Server C
+This example demonstrates how to set up a cluster where cluster connections are one way, i.e. server A -> Server B -> Server C nodes are configured to form a cluster.
+We then create a subscriber on the topic on each node, and we create a producer on only one of the nodes.
+We then send some messages via the producer, and we verify that both subscribers receive all the sent messages.

-87.16.
+86.17.
 Clustered Topic